MozillaFoundation/Build-and-Book/heartbeats.md

 New project intake process.
 Anyone is able to propose a piece of work at [build.webmaker.org/add](https://build.webmaker.org/add).
 It guides you through a project intake process and template that will help us put distributed leadership into action.

 ##More meat
-* Demos -- tips and tricks for how we do demos at the end of each Heartbeat.
-* Kick-off meetings.
+* **Kick-off** meetings.
 These are an art -- and an extremely important part of making the overall process work.
-* Stand-up meetings
+* **Stand-up meetings** -- these are short (15 minutes max), start precisely on time, and are there to ensure you get help fast.
+* **Demos** -- tips and tricks for how we do demos at the end of each Heartbeat.
-* Sign-off checklist -- how do we know when someone's done and ready to ship?
+* **Sign-off checklist**-- how do we know when someone's done and ready to ship?
 How do we do Quality Assurance (QA) and make sure nothing blows up?